Cushychicken/br-by-ex/README.md

 - `01-basic`: simple out of tree buildroot project, with a package added
 - `02-rfs-overlay`: very simple rootfs overlay, with test file added
 - `03-i2c-support`: add support for I2C, and also a device driver for a time-of-flight sensor
+- `04-kernel-fragment`: storing kernel customizations for our I2C sensor
+- `05-dtso-post-build`: telling the kernel how to interact with our sensor; plus, some shell scripts to properly load the overlay

 # Future Work

 Here's a roadmap of what we plan to cover in future projects.
 These will move up to the Project Index as they are completed.

-- `04-dts-custom`: customizing the device tree
-- `05-custom-app`: basic C application that's compiled and installed to target system on `make`
+- `custom-app`: basic C application that's compiled and installed to target system on `make`
-- `06-python`: install Python on target, along with a basic script
+- `python`: install Python on target, along with a basic script
-- `07-cfg-frag`: customizing the Linux kernel using config fragments
+- `spi-support`: get SPI up and running
-- `08-extlinux`: using a modern `extlinux.conf` to bundle the Kernel and DTB within the rootfs
+- `extlinux`: using a modern `extlinux.conf` to bundle the Kernel and DTB within the rootfs
-- `09-swupdate`: implement software updates using `swupdate`
+- `swupdate`: implement software updates using `swupdate`
-- `10-ab-updates`: make software updates safer with dual copy rootfs'es
+- `ab-updates`: make software updates safer with dual copy rootfs'es
-- `11-rfs-encrypt`: encrypt your `swupdate` builds for code security
+- `rfs-encrypt`: encrypt your `swupdate` builds for code security
-- `12-signed-updates`: add signing to `swupdate` builds to ensure updates are only made from approved sources
+- `signed-updates`: add signing to `swupdate` builds to ensure updates are only made from approved sources
-- `13-multiple-boards`: deploy the same application to multiple hardware targets
+- `multiple-boards`: deploy the same application to multiple hardware targets
+- `ext-toolchain`: speed up your builds by saving your compilers and tools as a separate tarball